Are Democrats confident Biden's infrastructure bill will pass? 'Nope' | Politics

 Are Democrats confident Biden's infrastructure bill will pass?
 'Nope'

+Senator Joe Manchin, a key Democratic moderate with the power to block legislation in the Senate, said on Thursday that bill should cost no more than $1.5 trillion - far lower than the $3.5 trillion price tag floated by Biden.
+House Speaker Nancy Pelosi, who had earlier promised moderates a vote on the smaller $1 trillion infrastructure bill this week, predicted the party would ultimately resolve its differences on both pieces of legislation.

-President Joe Biden's domestic agenda appeared to be at risk in the U.S. Congress on Thursday, as his fellow Democrats struggled to line up support for a plan to double spending on roads, bridges, and other infrastructure.
-The No. 2 Democrat in the House of Representatives had a one-word answer when reporters asked if he was confident the $1 trillion bills would pass in a vote scheduled later in the day.
+President Joe Biden's domestic policy agenda appeared to be at risk in the U.S. Congress on Thursday, as his fellow Democrats struggled to line up support for a plan to double spending on roads, bridges and other infrastructure.
+The No. 2 Democrat in the House of Representatives had a one-word answer when reporters asked if he was confident the $1 trillion bill would pass in a vote scheduled later in the day.

-Senate Republican Leader Mitch McConnell said members of his party support that legislation.
+Republican leaders in both chambers said they would support that legislation.
 Besides keeping government operations running, the stopgap spending bill would provide aid for communities hard hit by hurricanes, wildfires and other natural disasters.
 Money to help Afghan refugees is included as well.

-DEBT-CEILING THREAT Yet another battle, with graver consequences, was percolating in Congress.
+Manchin's proposed price tag of $1.5 trillion was sure to rile progressives, who initially proposed $6 trillion in new spending.
+On Thursday, he said the bill should also help natural-gas producers, who have a large presence in his home state of West Virginia.
+Environmentalists have said natural gas is not a long-term energy solution.
+Manchin also said lawmakers should first sort out what taxes are needed to cover the cost of new spending.
+He said the differences could take weeks to resolve.

+Another Democratic moderate, Senator Kyrsten Sinema, has met with Biden multiple times to discuss the bill but has not publicly said https://www.reuters.com/world/us/democrat-sinema-spotlight-obstacle-biden-economic-agenda-2021-09-30 how large she thinks it should be or what it should look like.
+DEBT-CEILING THREAT

 It showed that 65% of adults, including eight in 10 Democrats and five in 10 Republicans, are "very" or "somewhat" concerned that Congress will fail to reach a debt deal in time.
 The poll also found that 30% think congressional Republicans deserve the most blame if there is a government shutdown, while 21% would blame Democrats in Congress and 16% would blame Biden.